netinvent/el_scripts/README.md

 The script allows to configure an existing Enterprise Linux in order to be compliant with ANSSI BP-028 profiles, and configure various enhancements.
 The script is already included in the kickstart file.

 To configure an existing setup, you can use the following
-[!WARNING]
+>[!WARNING]
-Danger Will Robinson - This one liner executes code you should download and review first unless you trust this repo, your dns and any intermediate proxy
+>Danger Will Robinson - This one liner executes code you should download and review first unless you trust this repo, your dns and any intermediate proxy
 ```sh
 curl -sSfL https://raw.githubusercontent.com/netinvent/el_scripts/main/el_configurator.sh | sh -
 ```

-[!infO]
+>[!INFO]
-A more secure way of doing
+>A more secure way of doing
 ```
 curl -OL ttps://raw.githubusercontent.com/netinvent/el_scripts/main/el_configurator.sh
 ## Manual code review (or sha256sum check)